achung89/react-futures/README.md

 }
 ```

-React Futures follows the "wait-by-necessity" principle, meaning it defers suspension until the code examines the content of the data.
-Only after the suspense is resolved are operations like `map`, `slice`, and `filter` applied.
+React Futures follows the "wait-by-necessity" principle; it defers suspension until the code examines the content of the data.
+Only after suspense resolves are operations like `map`, `slice`, and `filter` applied.
 This simplifies data construction by hiding data fetching implementation.

 When the requirements for data-fetching increases, the benefits of React Futures become clearer.
 With React Futures the construction and consumption of the data is decoupled from the fetching of it, allowing for clear separation of concerns.